opdoffer/hassbian-finishing-script/readme.md

-﻿# Bash Script to Install, Backup & Recover Homeassistant I created this script to easily to finish the installation of HASSbian with the following features:
+﻿# Bash Script to finish the configuration for HASSBIAN I created this script to easily to finish the installation of HASSbian with the following features:
 - Latest Home Assistant version
 - Zwave support